gunjank/service-decision-tree/README.md

-# Service-fbbot
+# Service-Decision Tree
-Facebook Webhook : This microservice listens all events from Facebook and respond back as and when needed.
-It also have Facebook messenger template wrappers.
+Message Parser and decision maker  : This microservice prses all messages and respond back required messages by utilizing AIML and calling various other microservices.